strapi/strapi-starter-gridsome-portfolio/README.md

 ### Frontend

 Leave the Strapi backend running in the background.
-Open another terminal tab, make sure you're in the `frontend` directory:
+Open another terminal tab, and make sure you're in the `frontend` directory:

 ```bash
 cd frontend